clarkzjw/LENS/README.md

 1. The subscription plan associated with the *vancouver* dish was paused between 2023/12/29 and 2024/01/09, during which ***inactive*** measurements was conducted.
 2. The PoP associated with the *seychelles* dish was changed from Lagos to Frankfurt on 2023/12/08.
+3. The Starlink subscription at this installation has been canceled since March 2024, see [202403](./files/202403/README.md#seychelles) for more details.
+4. The PoP associated with the *louvain* dish was changed from Frankfurt to London.
+5. The Starlink subscription at this installation has been paused since March 2024, see [202403](./files/202403/README.md#ottawa) for more details.
+6. The Starlink subscription at this installation has been paused since March 2024, see [202403](./files/202403/README.md#denver) for more details.

 ## Dish Obstruction Maps